- TRIP DURATION

 - Live with utmost luxury and comfort while trekking to the remote village of Nepal

-Accommodation Available At Everest View Trek
+Accommodation is Available At Everest View Trek

 The Classic Everest trekking route was developed almost a century back.
 Many great climbers and trekkers use this exact route.
 Thousands of trekkers are accommodated in the Everest base camp route each year.
 This means that the Everest View trek route facilities have been very well developed.
 The basic tea houses have now been upgraded into luxurious hotels.
 Even in such a remote village, you shall have every luxury you wish for.